Also known as The Supervillain Shuffle

 - Jason Woodrue the Floronic Man, created as an adversary of The Atom, is obscure outside of his appearances in Alan Moore's run on Swamp Thing and Neil Gaiman making him integral to the creation of Poison Ivy in a Secret Origins story.

-- The Cyborg Superman was, unsurprisingly, originally created as a recurring villain in the Superman titles.
+- Hank Henshaw, the Cyborg Superman was, unsurprisingly, originally created as a recurring villain in the Superman titles.
 The character then disappeared for several years.
-The Cyborg has since re-emerged as a Green Lantern villain, with many of his Superman-related appearances excised from continuity, due to his actions in Reign of the Supermen touching off Hal Jordan's temporary Face Heel Turn.
+The Cyborg has since re-emerged as a Green Lantern villain, with many of his Superman-related appearances excised from continuity, due to his actions in Reign of the Supermen touching off Hal Jordan's temporary Face-Heel Turn, and his eventually joining the Sinestro Corps.

 - Professor Arnold Hugo (a man who gave himself super-intelligence at the cost of an oversized cranium), debuted as a Batman opponent, but languished in obscurity until he was reused as a Martian Manhunter foe, reappearing several times.